 Another thing to remember is that the data should be the star of the excel dashboard.
 There is no need to clutter the screen with unnecessary components, so keeping it simple is the best way to go.
-You will also want to strike a perfect balance between making it look striking (so that it holds your audience’s attention), but not so stylized so that it takes away from the data to be presented.
+You will also want to strike a perfect balance between making it look striking (so that it holds your audience’s attention) but not so stylized so that it takes away from the data to be presented.
 When we tell a story, we must always consider the tastes and distastes of the audience and adapt our presentation accordingly.
-For example, if you are presenting to a very formal organisation, you should do your best to keep the excel dashboard as simple as possible, without compromising on subdued attractiveness.
+For example, if you are presenting to a very formal organisation, you should do your best to keep the excel dashboard as simple as possible without compromising on subdued attractiveness.

-Armed with the right knowledge about how to go on about creating a stunning excel dashboard, you can create a excel dashboard of your own without it being tedious or difficult!
+Armed with the right knowledge about how to go on about creating a stunning excel dashboard, you can create an excel dashboard of your own without it being tedious or difficult!
 We provide you with a step by step analysis below:

 Bringing in data

 Sure, Excel is very useful and flexible.
 But to create an excel dashboard, you cannot just paste some data and add a few charts.
 You need to maintain it, update it, and impose some structure to that data.
 Usually, you don’t have to enter the data directly into the spreadsheet.
 You can copy-paste the data, but the best option is to bring in data via an external source.
 You can use it to connect your excel dashboard to Access or Oracle.
 A good practice is to limit the amount of data you bring in.
 As we’ve seen before, data can be brought in with two basic structures: a flat file and a pivot table.
 A flat file is generally smaller, where as a pivot table is a large file (As a thumb rule).
 Both have their pros and cons, which one must figure out only through experience.